-Does your company need a VAT number?
-If so, how do you apply for one?
+Does your company need an EU VAT number?

-First, let’s better understand the VAT tax and the necessity for a VAT number.
+First, let’s better understand VAT and why a VAT number is necessary.

-A VAT tax is the abbreviation for value-added tax in the E.U.
-It’s a consumption tax that’s charged incrementally throughout a product’s path to market, based on the total value added at each stage of a product or services production.
-It’s usually levied as a destination-based tax, meaning that the exact tax rate is based on the location of the product or service being sold.
+VAT is the abbreviation for “value-added tax,” in the EU and around the world.
+It’s a consumption tax that’s charged incrementally throughout a product’s path to market, based on the total value added at each stage.
+In the EU, it’s levied as a destination-based tax, meaning the exact tax rate is based on the location of the buyer.

-But in order to receive this benefit of VAT tax reduction, companies need to have a VAT number.
+But in order to receive these benefits of VAT tax reduction, companies need to have a VAT number.

-VAT numbers usually start with an ISO 3166-1 alpha-2 country code, followed by two or more numbers, up to thirteen.
-The identifier is usually composed entirely of numeric digits, although some western countries have VAT numbers that also contain letters.
-Also, foreign countries outside of the E.U. may have a VAT number starting with “EU.”
+VAT numbers usually start with an ISO 3166-1 alpha-2 country code, followed by two or more characters, up to thirteen.
+Though VAT numbers usually consist of numeric digits only, some western countries have VAT numbers that also contain letters.
+(Also, fair warning, foreign countries outside of the EU may have a VAT number starting with “EU.”)

 Requirements for a VAT Number

 Top benefits of applying for a VAT number as a non-EU business

 There are many benefits of obtaining a VAT number.
 If any of the below are of interest to you, it may be a good idea to get a VAT number and start charging a VAT tax.

-- Increase Your Company Profile – A lot of international companies aren’t willing to do business with small companies that aren’t VAT certified.
+A lot of international companies aren’t willing to do business with small companies that aren’t VAT-certified.
 To give your business validation and the perception of scale, apply for a VAT number.
 It will help you do business with larger firms.

-- Receive VAT Refunds – VAT registered companies can claim VAT taxes on goods and services they purchased for their business.
-This reduces your company’s taxable income and saves you money.
+VAT-registered companies can claim VAT taxes on goods and services they purchased for their business.
+This reduces your company’s taxable income in the EU and saves you money.

-How to Get a VAT Number if You’re a Foreign Company
+How to Get a VAT Number in the EU if You’re a Foreign Company

 To help you better understand the registration process, we’ve outlined the steps needed to get a VAT number, using Ireland as an example:

-- After this, the portal will send you to a summary page where you can review all the information you entered.
-Make sure that it’s all correct.
+5. After this, the portal will send you to a summary page where you can review all the information you entered.
+Make sure it’s all correct!

-If you’re a non-E.U. business, you’ll need to apply for a VAT number in order to do business in Western Europe.
+If you’re a non-EU business, you’ll need to apply for a VAT number in order to do business in any of the 27 member states.

-So, make sure you understand what a VAT tax is as well as how to get a VAT number, and then apply for your number using the example above.
+So, make sure you understand how a value-added tax works, as well as how to get a VAT number, and then apply for your number using the example above.